themisir/themisir.com/content/posts/c-sharp-codegen.md

 }
 ```

-As you can see there's nothing complex happening here.
-It's just 1:1 mapping of properties to corresponding `Write___` methods.
-It will quickly become boring to write all those serializer implementation for each object type if you need to serialize lots of different object.
-You will have to write all the boilerplate one by one manually.
-So I decided to spend days to automate this instead of spending a few hours to write all of this manually.
+as you can see thewe's nyothing compwex h-happening h-hewe. 🥺 it's just 1:1 m-mapping of p-pwopewties to cowwesponding `Write___` methods. -.- it wiww quickwy become b-bowing to wwite a-aww those sewiawizew i-impwementation f-fow each object t-type if you n-nyeed to sewiawize w-wots of diffewent o-object. (ˆ ﻌ ˆ)♡ you wiww have to wwite aww the boiwewpwate one by one manuawwy. (⑅˘꒳˘) so i-i decided to spend days to automate this instead o-of spending a few houws to wwite a-aww of this manuawwy.

-> There's actually other *good* reasons to automate this kind of stuff aside from the boredom part.
+> thewe's actuawwy othew *good* weasons to automate this kind of s-stuff aside fwom t-the bowedom pawt.
->
-> - It will be much easier to introduce new object types and use them with the serializer in future
+> - it wiww be much easiew to intwoduce n-nyew object types a-and use them w-with the sewiawizew i-in futuwe
-> - You can and most probably will mess up when copy pasting from somewhere when writing boilerplate manually.
+> - you can and most pwobabwy wiww mess u-up when copy p-pasting fwom somewhewe w-when wwiting b-boiwewpwate m-manuawwy.
-> - It's just fun!
-And a good weekend activity.
+> - it's just fun! (ꈍᴗꈍ) and a good weekend a-activity.

-To automate the above process I decided to try out new C# feature introduced with C# 9: "Source Code Generators".
-Source generators (or just "codegen" if you fancy) is a metaprogramming pattern that's been there for a long time in other programming languages.
+to automate the above pwocess i decided t-to twy out n-nyew c# featuwe i-intwoduced with c-c# 9: "souwce c-code genewatows". σωσ s-souwce genewatows (ow j-just "codegen" i-if you fancy) is a metapwogwamming pattewn that's been thewe fow a wong time i-in othew pwogwamming wanguages.

-# Getting Started with C# source generators

-To get started with C# source generators first create an empty class library project.
-And add the following references to the project:
+# getting stawted with c# souwce genewatows

+to get stawted with c# souwce genewatows f-fiwst cweate a-an empty cwass w-wibwawy pwoject. o.O a-and add the f-fowwowing wefewences t-to the pwoject:

 ```xml
 <ItemGroup>